cfanatic/cpp-exercises/README.md

 ## Build

-Run following commands on your terminal to compile the project:
+Run following commands in your terminal to compile the project:

 ```bash
 mkdir build